Roberto Henriquez

 Additional Details:

-• Labor Practices: Roberto Henriquez relies on local producers and people living in the Itata and Bío Bío Valleys because he believes that the local community remains the winery’s strongest ally.
-Additionally, the winery employs local students and wine professionals during harvest.
+- Labor Practices: Roberto Henriquez prioritizes working with local producers and residents of the Itata and Bío Bío Valleys, recognizing the local community as the winery’s strongest ally.
+Additionally, the winery employs local students and wine professionals during the harvest season.